 - 10. There are so many different levels to working as a councillor, for example, across the council’s area, combined authority footprints and health footprints.
 How can I quickly get an understanding of how this all works and fits together?

-As a councillor, you will work at different geographies and in partnership with local communities and organisations such as clinical commissioning groups (CCGs) and local enterprise partnerships (LEPs) and across the voluntary, community and private sectors.
+As a councillor, you will work at different geographies and in partnership with local communities and organisations such as clinical commissioning groups (CCGs) across the voluntary, community and private sectors.
 This can all be very complicated and it will take you time to understand how the systems work.
 Ask for guidance if you are unsure or need to clarify anything and confirm arrangements including how your council is represented on those bodies.

 - 11. If we would like to seek advice from the LGA, what’s the ‘front door’ to contact or is there a directory of experts somewhere?